-During 2011, approximately 75% of the inland marine transportation revenues were under term contracts and 25% were spot contract revenues.
-Time charters, which insulate the Company from revenue fluctuations caused by weather and navigational delays and temporary market declines, represented 55% of the inland revenues under term contracts during 2011 compared with 52% during 2010.
-Inland term contract rates renewed in the 2011 first, second, third and fourth quarters increased an average of 2% to 4%, 3% to 5%, 7% to 9% and 4% to 6%, respectively, when compared with term contract rate renewals in the corresponding quarters of 2010.
-Spot contract rates in the 2011 first quarter, which include the cost of fuel, increased an average of 5% to 7% compared with the 2010 fourth quarter and spot market rates for the 2011 second quarter increased an average of 7% to 9% compared with the 2011 first quarter, partially due to the high water and flooding during the quarter that increased industry wide equipment utilization levels.
-Spot contracts rates for the 2011 third quarter increased an average of 9% to 11% compared with the 2011 second quarter.
-Spot contracts rates for the 2011 fourth quarter increased an average of 7% to 9% compared with the 2011 third quarter.
-Effective January 1, 2011, annual escalators for labor and the producer price index on a number of multi-year contracts resulted in rate increases on those contracts by 1% to 2%, excluding fuel.
+During 2012, approximately 75% of the inland marine transportation revenues were under term contracts and 25% were spot contract revenues.
+Time charters, which insulate the Company from revenue fluctuations caused by weather and navigational delays and temporary market declines, represented 57% of the inland revenues under term contracts during 2012 compared with 55% during 2011.
+Inland term contract rates renewed in each of the 2012 quarters increased in the 4% to 6% average range compared with term contracts in the corresponding quarters of 2011.
+Spot contract rates, which include the cost of fuel, increased modestly in each 2012 quarter compared with the prior quarters.
+Effective January 1, 2012, annual escalators for labor and the producer price index on a number of multi-year contracts resulted in rate increases on those contracts in the 2% range, excluding fuel.